elixir-waffle/waffle/README.md

 **Default url**

-In cases where a placeholder image is desired when an uploaded file is not present, Arc allows the definition of a default image to be returned gracefully when requested with a `nil` file.
+In cases where a placeholder image is desired when an uploaded file is not present, Waffle allows the definition of a default image to be returned gracefully when requested with a `nil` file.

 ```elixir
 def default_url(version) do